OCLD Interview Questions with Answers

 48. BARRICA: It is a small oak barrel used (in Spain) for aging wines.

-49. TABLE WINES: These are Still wines having 7 to 14 percent alcohol.
+49. TABLE WINES: These are Still wines with 7 to 14 percent alcohol.
 It includes red, white, and rose.